does tea have more caffeine than coffee?

 What is caffeine?

-Caffeine is a natural compound found in plants like Camellia Sinensis plant (tea plant) and coffee beans.
-It acts as a stimulant in humans and is a natural pesticide.
+Caffeine is a natural compound found in plants like Camellia Sinensis plant (tea plant) and coffee, yerba mate and guarana.

 The caffeine in the plants helps to kill all the pesky bugs that are trying to eat its lush leaves!